Our offices will be closed Monday, January 20th in observance of the Martin Luther King, Jr. holiday.[close]

 You can set up and make contributions to a Traditional IRA if you meet BOTH of these requirements:

-If both spouses have compensation - If both you and your spouse have compensation and are under age 70½, each of you can set up an IRA.
+If both you and your spouse have compensation and are under age 70½, each of you can set up an IRA.
 You cannot both participate in the same IRA.

-is defined as the wages, salaries, commissions, bonus, alimony and any other amount that you receive for providing personal services.
-For individuals who are self-employed, sole proprietors and partners in a partnership, "earned income" is another term for compensation.
+*Compensation is defined as the wages, salaries, commissions, bonus, alimony and any other amount that you receive for providing personal services.
+For individuals who are self-employed, sole proprietors and partners in a partnership, “earned income” is another term for compensation.
 Passive income such as interest, dividends and most rental income are not considered compensation for the purpose of funding an IRA.